Professor Stephen G Parker

 Since 2008 Stephen has been engaged in a number of funded research projects investigating:

-• The Hidden History of Curriculum Change in Religious Education in English schools, 1969-1979 (funded by the British Academy in collaboration with the University of Exeter)
+- The Hidden History of Curriculum Change in Religious Education in English schools, 1969-1979 (funded by the British Academy in collaboration with the University of Exeter)

-• The Hidden History of Religious Education: The Life-Histories of R.E.
+- The Hidden History of Religious Education: The Life-Histories of R.E.
 Professionals in the Midlands from the long 1960s to the 1980s (funded by the Westhill Trust in collaboration with the University of Exeter).

-• The impact of A-level Religious Studies on the values and outlook of 16-19 year olds (funded by the St. Gabriel’s and the St Peter’s Saltley Trusts in collaboration with the University of Warwick Religions and Education Research Unit)
+- The impact of A-level Religious Studies on the values and outlook of 16-19 year olds (funded by the St. Gabriel’s and the St Peter’s Saltley Trusts in collaboration with the University of Warwick Religions and Education Research Unit)

-In June 2013, Stephen will be leading a seminar, sponsored by the Culham St. Gabriel’s Trust and the St. Peter’s Saltley Trust, on the future of Religious Education.
-This will be a research-informed event with invited keynote speaker who will address national and international perspectives on issues in religious education with a view to mapping a future for the subject in schools.
+In June 2013, Stephen led a successful seminar, sponsored by the St. Peter’s Saltley Trust, on the future of Religious Education.
+This was a research-informed event with invited keynote speaker who addressed national and international perspectives on issues in religious education with a view to mapping a future for the subject in schools.

 Stephen has recently authored and co-edited two volumes: